How to Easily Create Your Semester Schedule in Google Calendar

 - Close the notification window and return to the calendar.

-Let’s look at the events in our calendar using different viewing options located in the top right corner.
+Let’s look at the events in our calendar using different viewing options in the top right corner.

 Now you know how to create a new calendar and import a list of events from an Excel spreadsheet.
 As you can see, it saves tons of time on manually entering events that are similar into Google calendar.
-Of course, it doesn’t mean you can’t add more events later, but most of the work is done when you prepared an Excel spreadsheet.
+Of course, it doesn’t mean you can’t add more events later, but most of the work is done when you prepared your Excel spreadsheet.

 Thank you for reading!